gabcoh/gabcoh.github.io/_posts/2016-08-08-a_small_broadcast.md

 ---
 layout: post
 title: "ABCTF 2016: a small broadcast"
-tags: ctf abctf_2016 writeup
+tags: ctf abctf2016 writeup
-use_math: true
+math : true
 ---

-problem
+Problem
 =====
-I RSA encrypted the same message 3 different times with the same exponent.
+>I RSA encrypted the same message 3 different times with the same exponent.
 Can you decrypt [this][1]?

-solution
+Solution
 ========
 As usual, my first instinct in attempting to solve this problem was to just factor the modulus using [msieve][5].
 But, a quick test reveals that